Itineraries and Tips

 Some tips for first-time visitors:

-- Check out our FAQ for ideas of what to wear and bring depending on the season – but just a heads up: outside food AND drink are welcome, so if you want to host a picnic, go right ahead!
+- Check out our FAQ for ideas of what to wear and bring depending on the season.
+Just a heads up: outside food AND drink are welcome, so if you want to host a picnic, go right ahead!

 - Pick up a map from the Information Booth when you arrive, or pull up our map to help you find your way and highlight any special exhibits or features in the garden.

 - Plan ahead if you want to visit the Rory Meyers Children’s Adventure Garden.
-Admission is $3 in addition to the cost of General Admission ($15 for adults, $10 for children aged 2 years and up).
-You can park in lot three or the garage at the north end of the gardens to have a shorter walk and make your way directly to the children’s adventure garden if you’d prefer.
+Admission is $3 in addition to the cost of Any Day Admission ($17 for adults, $12 for children ages 2 – 12.)
+You can park in Gate 3 or the garage at the north end of the gardens to have a shorter walk and make your way directly to the children’s adventure garden if you’d prefer.

 - Be sure to visit the new vegetable and herb garden, A Tasteful Place, for a free snack based on a seasonal vegetable harvested right from our garden, free of charge!